Josh Bell Player Props: Guardians vs. Cardinals

-On Saturday, Josh Bell (.242 slugging percentage in past 10 games, with zero home runs) and the Cleveland Guardians face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
-First pitch is at 7:15 PM ET.
+The Cleveland Guardians, including Josh Bell (.212 slugging percentage in past 10 games, including zero home run), take on starter Jordan Montgomery and the St. Louis Cardinals at Progressive Field, Sunday at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Cardinals.
+He had a hitless performance in his previous game (0-for-4) against the Cardinals.

 Josh Bell Game Info & Props vs. the Cardinals